Sustainably distributing green energy

 That’s why the Flexible Electrical Networks (FEN) research campus at RWTH Aachen University took it upon itself to research and develop a flexible, electrical power network.
 Among other things, the aim is to develop new technologies that allow this energy to be distributed efficiently, securely, and affordably in the future.

 The consortium consists of representatives from the field of science and business.
-In the interview, Professor Rik De Doncker, Managing Director of the FEN research campus, and Dr. Jens Overrath, CEO of the Electrical Steel business unit at thyssenkrupp Steel, discuss the use of renewable energies and what role grain-oriented electrical steel has to play in it.
+In the interview, Professor Rik De Doncker, Managing Director of the FEN research campus, and Dr. Andreas Jansen, Head of Quality Department / R&D at thyssenkrupp Electrical Steel, discuss the use of renewable energies and what role grain-oriented electrical steel has to play in it.

 Prof. De Doncker, you are in charge of the research campus for Flexible Electrical Networks, or FEN for short.
 What is this project all about?